Concerns about the precarious state of Sandy Lake should not be dismissed as “pseudo-science”

 To date my efforts to discuss this matter in person at the provincial and municipal levels have been rejected, I am told only that the info would be passed on to the appropriate personnel/agencies for consideration.

-My full letter is available here, for the record, and in keeping with my making all of my observations and comments related to “Sandy Lake & Environs” available publicly via this website.
+I am posting my letter of Jan 12, 2026 and links to related documents on this website “for the record”, and in keeping with my making all of my observations and comments related to “Sandy Lake & Environs” available publicly via this website.

 david p